 When you manager involves you, take it as a compliment rather than a negative thought.
 They believe in your skills and know you can do a great job.
 Furthermore, now that you are involved you can provide an opinion.
 Good leaders will always take them on board.

-A chance to grow your career
+#3 – A unique opportunity to grow your career

 When people show faith in you, it is a great chance to show them what you can do.
 If you complete a delegated job effectively, it may mean a pay rise, a job promotion, or even more flexibility within your current role.